Biden administration, Senate Democrats retreat on $15 minimum wage in relief bill

-Liberals in the House are pressing the Biden administration to try to overrule the parliamentarian, but White House press secretary Jen Psaki nixed that idea on Monday.
+Liberals in the House are pressing the Biden administration to try to overrule the parliamentarian, but White House press secretary Jen Psaki nixed that idea Monday.

 “That’s not an action we intend to take,” Psaki said.
 She noted that such a move would also require 50 votes in favor in the Senate, which Democrats do not have.

-Following the parliamentarian’s ruling, top Senate Democrats scrambled to come up with an alternate approach that would instead penalize companies that don’t pay a $15 minimum wage, but those efforts collapsed over the weekend after they proved not to be viable.
+Following the parliamentarian’s ruling, top Senate Democrats scrambled to come up with an alternative approach that would instead penalize companies that do not pay a $15 minimum wage, but those efforts collapsed over the weekend after they proved not to be viable.

 Instead, Senate Democrats will move forward with a version of the relief bill that does not attempt to raise the minimum wage, according to two Democratic aides who spoke on the condition of anonymity because discussions were private.